 Another case is when a service provider is barred from offering their services in a country owing to geo-restrictions.
 In some instances, service providers are not blocked outright, but the content they can legally offer in any given country is bound by licensing agreements, just like Netflix content in different regions.

 In all these cases, a VPN can be used to get past the restriction by connecting to a server location where the website/service you want to open is accessible.

-This feature can be put to great use for banking as well when you are traveling and need some money locked your bank account back home.
-Likewise, some banking websites require local IP address to conduct transactions or even access online banking facilities, making VPNs that more important.
+This feature can be put to great use for banking as well when you are traveling and need some money to lock your bank account back home.
+Likewise, some banking websites require local IP addresses to conduct transactions or even access online banking facilities, making VPNs that more important.